igrigorik/heroku-buildpack-dart/README.md

 [git](http://git-scm.com/) installed, and that you have a heroku account.)

 Create a Heroku app with the _cedar-14_ stack, specify both this buildpack and a URL to a Dart SDK.

 The buildpack currently supports SDKs that are compiled to .zip or .tar.
-You can always find the latest (stable and unstable) builds of the SDK [here](https://www.dartlang.org/tools/download_archive/).
-Be sure to grab the direct URL (.zip) for Linux for the following step.

 ```bash
 $> git clone https://github.com/igrigorik/heroku-buildpack-dart.git